Decision Fatigue: 5 Powerful Ways to Overcome Mental Overload and Boost Productivity

 3. Early Prioritization of Crucial Decisions

-arranging an important meeting or strategic decision, for instance, for the morning will probably provide better results than arranging it for the afternoon, when Decision Fatigue sets in.
+Examples: if you have booked an important meeting or strategic decision, for instance, book it in the morning is likely to yield better results than booking it in the afternoon where Decision Fatigue starts.

 4. Taking Pauses to Refuel